Toggle: English / Spanish

 - Partially missing teeth, defective tooth enamel, or small, widely spaced teeth

 Exams and Tests

-- High blood calcium level (hypercalcemia) that may cause seizures and rigid muscles
+- High blood calcium level that may cause seizures and rigid muscles

 - High blood pressure

-- Unusual pattern ("stellate" or star-like) in iris of the eye
+- Unusual star-like pattern in iris of the eye

 - Blood pressure check